 As the cash deposited with an investment broker or an investment dealer is regarded as belonging to the investment broker or investment dealer, which is liable to return the same at the request of its customer, the customer cannot take back deposited cash from the investment broker or the investment dealer if a bankruptcy or rehabilitation procedure is instituted against the investment broker or the investment dealer and, therefore, can suffer from loss or damage as a result.
-However, in case of the investment broker or the investment dealer's bankruptcy, liquidation, cancellation of investment broker or investment dealer license or other insolvency events, the Depositor Protection Act provides that the Korea Deposit Insurance Corporation will, upon the request of the investors, pay each investor up to a total of Won 50 million, which shall represent both actual cash deposited and any interest accrued thereon.
-Pursuant to the FSCMA, as amended, investment brokers or investment dealers are required to deposit the cash received from its customers at the securities finance company established pursuant to the FSCMA.
-Set-off or attachment of cash deposits by investment brokers or investment dealers is prohibited.
-The premiums related to this insurance are paid by investment brokers or investment dealers.
+However, in case of the investment broker or the investment dealer license or other insolvency events, the Depositor Protection Act provides that the Korea Deposit Insurance Corporation will, upon the request of the investment dealers and investor up to a total of Won 50 million, which shall represent both actual cash deposited and any interest accrued thereon.
+Pursuant to the FSCMA, as amended, investment brokers or investment dealers is prohibited.
+The premiums related to this insurance are paid by investment brokers or investment brokers or investment dealers.